 Contact information available upon request.

 His work primarily focuses on immunization, HIV/AIDS and the application of human rights principles, norms and standards to public health policy and programs.
-Now an independent consultant based in France, Tarantola engages in research, teaching and publications on a variety of themes, devoting much of his time to the evaluation and strategic planning of global and international health ventures.
-He works closely with the Program on Global Health & Human Rights at the USC Institute on Inequalities in Global Health.
+Now an associate editor for the American Journal of Public Health and an independent consultant based in France, Tarantola engages in research, teaching and publications on a variety of themes, devoting much of his time to the evaluation and strategic planning of global and international health ventures.
+He works closely with the USC Institute on Inequalities in Global Health.

 - The recognition and evolution of the HIV and human rights interface: 1981–2017 (11/30/2018)